conda-incubator/conda-store/docs/administration.md

 overlap.
 This is a bug in Conda/Mamba that needs to be fixed.
 Default is True until this bug is fixed.

+`CondaStore.post_update_environment_build_hook` is an optional configurable to allow for custom behavior that will run after an environment's current build changes.

 ### `conda_store_server.storage.S3Storage`

 conda-store uses [minio-py](https://github.com/minio/minio-py) as a